gyrdym/ml_preprocessing/README.md

 final encoded = encoder.process(dataFrame);
 ````

-We used the same dataframe here - it's absolutely normal, since when we created the encoder, we just fit it with the
+We used the same dataframe here - it's absolutely normal since when we created the encoder, we just fit it with the
 dataframe, and now is the time to apply the dataframe to the fitted encoder.

-It's time to take a look at our processed data!
+It's time to take a look at our processed data.
 Let's read it:

 ````dart
 final data = encoded.toMatrix();